kasepuu/leprechaun-the-game-javascript/README.md

 # Leprechaun The Game "Päkapikk ja kuri KOLL"

-# Desktop version of the game is being developed [HERE](https://github.com/kasepuu/leprechaun-adventure)

 #### 🔴 This Project is our solution to [Kood/Jõhvi](https://kood.tech/)'s first javascript task [make-your-game](https://github.com/01-edu/public/tree/master/subjects/make-your-game)
 #### 🔴 The Game is written in **JavaScript** and is intended to be launched with a Go server